Code-Institute-Submissions/idelija92-ms1/README.md

 ### User Stories
 ####  First Time Visitor Goals
-   a.
-A primary goal of the first time visitor is to be able to access the website easily.
-   b.
-The first time visitor should be able to understand the website clearly as well as the purpose of the website.
+   i.
+A primary goal of the first time visitor is to be able to access the website easily. ii.
+The first time visitor should be able to understand the website clearly as well as the purpose of the website. iii.
-   c.
 The first time visitor should be able to easily navigate the website, understand the layout and find the wanted content.

 ####  Returning Visitor Goals
-   a.
-Returning visitor may wish to get more familiar with the products displayed.
-   b.
-The returning visitor may be interested in getting to know more about the business and to contact the owner.
+   i.
+Returning visitor may wish to get more familiar with the products displayed. ii.
+The returning visitor may be interested in getting to know more about the business and to contact the owner. iii.
-   c.
 The returning visito would like to find community links.

 ####  Frequent User Goals
-   a.
-The frequent user's goal would be to check to see which seasonal products are available.
-   b.
-The frequent user would be interested in purchasing the products.
+   i.
+The frequent user's goal would be to check to see which seasonal products are available. ii.
+The frequent user would be interested in purchasing the products. iiii.
-   c.
 They would be interested in leaving feedback.

 ### Design